 Saints Cosmas and Damian

-Another Saint of the Day for September 26
+Another Saints of the Day for September 26

 Saints Cosmas and Damian’s Story

-Nothing is known of their lives except that they suffered martyrdom in Syria during the persecution of the Emperor Diocletian.
+Little is known of the lives of these two saints except that they suffered martyrdom in Syria during the persecution of the Emperor Diocletian.
 Being prominent practitioners of medicine, it would have been hard for them to have remained unnoticed.

-A church erected on the site of their burial place was enlarged by the emperor Justinian.
-Devotion to the two saints spread rapidly in both East and West.
-A famous basilica was erected in their honor in Constantinople.
-Their names were placed in the canon of the Mass (Eucharistic Prayer I) , probably in the sixth century.
+A church erected on the site of their burial was enlarged by the emperor Justinian.
+Devotion to the two saints spread rapidly in both East and West, and a famous basilica was erected in their honor in Constantinople.
+Their names were placed in the Roman Canon probably in the sixth century.

-Legend says that they were twin brothers born in Arabia, who became skilled doctors.
-They were among those who are venerated in the East as the “moneyless ones” because they did not charge a fee for their services.
-It was impossible that such prominent persons would escape unnoticed in time of persecution: They were arrested and beheaded.
+Legend says that they were twin brothers born in Arabia who were both skilled doctors.
+They were among those who are venerated in the East as the “moneyless ones” because, purportedly, they did not charge a fee for their services.

 Nine centuries later, Francis of Assisi rebuilt the dilapidated San Damiano chapel outside Assisi.